isaofllms/isaOfLlms/README.md

 **7. Temperature Experiment v2**
 Using the judges’ tags, we calculated the average ISA score for each model at every temperature and graphed the results, comparing each temperature’s average score to that at temperature 0.

+**8. Aug 25 Experiments**

+After completing our baseline experiments, we extended the study as follows (default system prompt unless noted):

+A. Scale-up: +55 models
+We added 55 additional models to the benchmark—demonstrating the robustness and dynamic nature of our framework.
+For each model we generated responses and had judges compute ISA scores.

+B. Visualization & statistics
+We aggregated results, produced radar charts, and performed statistical analyses on pairs and trios of models, stratified by version and size.

+C. Prompt-format ablation
+We expanded the prompt experiment by allowing models to answer with and without an initial explanation, then measured performance differences.

+D. System-prompt ablation
+We expanded the system-prompt study by selecting 30 diverse models and evaluating their performance under multiple system prompts.